camhogan/camhogan.github.io/_books/mans_search_meaning.md

 goodreads_review:
 ---

 One of the best books I've read in a long time.
-Highly reccomend.
+Highly recommend.
 It's also a quick read.